 The relationship between Astrid and Eli is special and heartwarming.
 Invite students to share pictures of their dogs on a featured bulletin board in the library or a shared space in the school.
 To add a writing component, distribute talk bubble sticky notes or print a template for students to write a sentence about what their dog is thinking, similar to the way we read the thoughts of Eli in the book.
-For this primary source pairing, I have included a picture of my childhood dog, a vizsla named Gracie.
-She loved running, eating, and running.
+For this primary source pairing, I have included a picture of my childhood dog, a Vizsla named Gracie.
+She loved running, eating, and running (she really loved running!).
 Her thought would be “How far can I run before they catch up to me?”

 Questions for Discussion: